Fox, media firms rise after AT&T-Time Warner approval

-A federal judge on Tuesday approved AT&T Inc’s $85 billion buyout of Time Warner, rebuffing an attempt by U.S. President Donald Trump’s administration to block the deal and clearing the path for more such deals in a rapidly changing media industry.
+A federal judge on Tuesday approved AT&T Inc’s $85 billion buyout of Time Warner, rebuffing an attempt by U.S. President Donald Trump to block the takeover and potentially clearing the path for more such deals in a rapidly changing media industry.

 Shares of other telecom and media companies such as Sprint Corp, CBS Corp and Discovery Inc were all up between 1.5 percent and 3 percent in early trading.
-Time Warner rose about 4 percent.
+Time Warner rose about 4 percent, while Disney was up 2 percent.

-“The decision ... may be interpreted as indicative of the general tone in Washington (and at the DOJ) towards large-scale vertical mergers,” Deutsche Bank analysts said in a note to clients.
+“The decision ... may be interpreted as indicative of the general tone in Washington (and at the DOJ) toward large-scale vertical mergers,” Deutsche Bank analysts said in a note to clients.

+Craig Moffett, an analyst with Moffett Nathanson, said Judge Richard Leon’s opinion will be seen as a green light for Comcast to bid for Rupert Murdoch’s Fox, but tipped Disney as the potential winner in a bidding war.

+“We continue to believe that Disney has the superior balance sheet, cost of debt, equity and rationale to emerge victorious over Comcast in a bidding war,” Moffett said.

-AT&T’s stock, however, was down nearly 4 percent, with at least one analyst raising concerns about the debt the company would absorb as part of the deal.
+AT&T’s stock, however, was down nearly 5 percent, with Moffett raising concerns about the debt the company would absorb as part of the deal.

 “Time Warner will be a positive for AT&T’s income statement, at least initially.
 But it will be a negative for the balance sheet,” said research firm Moffett Nathanson’s Craig Moffett, who downgraded the stock to “sell”.